arangodb/docs/3.8/programs-arangoimport-examples-json.md

 - [JSON Lines](http://jsonlines.org/){:target="_blank"} –
   also known as _JSONL_ or new-line delimited JSON

+For any larger input files, it is recommended to use the JSON Lines format.

 Multiple documents can be stored in standard JSON format in a top-level array with objects as members: